 - the name of a history professor who has agreed to be your adviser and with whom you have discussed your topic

-Applications are due by March 1 of the junior year (a specific due date will be announced each year by email).
+Applications are due in late February of a student’s junior year (a specific due date will be announced each year by email).
 You will be notified about your acceptance into the honors program within a few weeks.

-Receiving SURF funds is not a condition for acceptance to the Honors program, but no Honors application will receive consideration without an attached SURF proposal.
+Receiving SURF funds is not a condition for acceptance to the Honors program.